 We are in the midst of a global pandemic that has altered our daily lives in a way most of us have never experienced or imagined.
 Our thoughts are with you in these difficult days.
 Learn more about what’s happening at VanWineFest here.
-Due to continued restrictions on the size of gatherings, there will not be a large-scale festival in 2021, but we are looking at options for a festival in 2022, currently scheduled for February 26 to March 6.
+Due to continued restrictions on the size of gatherings, there wasn’t a large-scale festival in 2021, but we are looking at options for a festival in 2022, currently scheduled for February 26 to March 6.

 This new reality has been devastating for our hospitality and arts communities and has created extraordinary challenges for our agent importers, domestic wineries, festival partners, and the global wine industry.

 But at the same time, we are being physically distanced from each other, we are coming together to help and connect in other ways.

 On June 15, BC entered Phase 2 of the Restart Plan.
 This means that recreational travel is now allowed in BC, outdoor gatherings of up to 50 people are allowed, and indoor organized gatherings of up to 50 people are permitted, as long as there is a safety plan.